 You searched for: dodge

-Note: This article is reprinted from the June 2015 issue of Collectible Automobile
+Note: The following story was excerpted from the June 2017 issue of Collectible Automobile magazine.

 When the production version of the original Dodge Viper RT/10 was introduced for the 1992 model year, it really was like nothing else.
 Sure, Carroll Shelby’s legendary Sixties-era Ford-powered Cobras provided inspiration, but Viper’s in-your-face, all-American design and 400-hp V-10 engine captured the public’s imagination.

 That was the lesson we learned when Dodge invited a group of journalists up to US 131 Motorsports Park in Martin, Michigan, to pilot its new Challenger SRT Demon down a gen-u-ine drag strip – complete with burn-out box, gooey starting-line surface, staging lights, and a full quarter-mile run.
 The real deal.
 Personally, it was the first time I’d ever driven a car on a drag strip … at least, one that didn’t have center stripes and a grossly ignored speed-limit sign (don’t tell the feds).
 We also learned that getting the launch right is not nearly as easy as one might think.